onnx/onnx-mlir/docs/Testing.md

 ### Tests with constant inputs

 Because the onnx node tests accepts input tensors at runtime, the inputs are not constants when compiling the onnx model.
-Howerver, in pratice, inputs can be constants and we want to test such situation.
+However, in pratice, inputs can be constants and we want to test such a situation.

 Testing with constant inputs is most easily performed by using the following command, also used by our checkers.